tryin2bdeveloper/Devops_Group5/usecases/usecase-17.md

 ### CHARACTERISTIC INFORMATION
 ## Goal in Context
-As an analyst, I want to create a report listing all the capital cities of the world at ordered by population from largest to smallest.
+As an analyst, I want to create a report listing all the capital cities of the world at ranked by population from largest to smallest.
-So that I can assist in the organization's financial analysis related to population data.
+So that I can assist in the organization's analysis to population data.

 ## Scope
 Small organizations.